Tree preservation orders

 A TPO prohibits the cutting down, topping, lopping, uprooting, wilful damage or wilful destruction of protected trees or woodlands, unless written permission has been given by the LPA.
 This applies to roots, as well as stems and branches.

 There are some exceptions that do not require permission, but it is advisable to consult the LPA, or a professional advisor, before undertaking any works to trees protected by a TPO.

 Anyone who commits an act in contravention of a TPO is liable, on conviction in a Magistrates' Court, to a fine of up to a £20,000.
 For a serious offence, a person can be committed for trial in the Crown Court and, if convicted, can be liable to an unlimited fine.

-How is an application to do work on a protected tree made?
+Apply to do work on a protected tree

 If a protected tree or woodland is removed without permission, there is a legal duty on the landowner to replace it.
 If a landowner fails to comply with this duty the LPA can serve a Tree Replacement Notice.
 If permission is granted for a tree to be cut down, the LPA can require a replacement tree, either by agreement with the owner or by serving a Tree Replacement Notice.
 Where a new tree is planted as a replacement for one that was removed because it was dead, then the new tree will be protected within the same TPO as the original tree.